MichaelELeonard/Matplotlib-Challenge/README.md

 <img src="Pics/pie plot.png" width="337" height="339">

 ## QUARTILES, OUTLIERS & BOXPLOTS
 The specific results of Capomulin, Ramicane, Infubinol, and Ceftamin were isolated for further exploration.
-A Boxplot graph was utilized to examine the four drugs.
+A boxplot graph was utilized to examine the four drugs.
 <br>
 <br>
 <img src="Pics/box plot.png" width="469" height="377">